Student Loans: Programs for College Bound Students

 The Federal Perkins Loan Program.

-For undergraduate and graduate students with exceptional financial need.
-Eligibility is based on student’s financial need and a number of available funds at the college.
+The Federal Perkins Loan Program is for undergraduate and graduate students with exceptional financial need.
+Eligibility is based on a student’s financial need and a number of available funds at the college.

-Private student loans are offered to students also by a number of financial institutions with interest rates ranging from 3 percent up to 12 percent.
+Private student loan programs are offered to students also by a number of financial institutions with interest rates ranging from 3 percent up to 12 percent.
 However, most of the time the banks require a co-signer for this type of loans.